refena/refena/README.md

 ```

 In a `StatefulWidget`, you can use `with Riverpie` to access the `ref` directly.
-It is also recommended because the `ref` is initialized only once and not on every rebuild.

 ```dart
 class MyPage extends StatefulWidget {